JuanModzelewski/Keyboard-Hero/README.md

 ### Responsive

-- The site is fully responsive, BUT...
+The site is fully responsive, BUT... <br>
 The primary feature of this game is touch typing, which is taught with hand placement on an external keyboard. <br>

-The opening of the onscreen keyboards is a challenge for mobile and tablet use cases because only input text components allow the onscreen keyboard to be displayed <br> When evaluating the mobile and tablet use cases, it became evident that the game was designed to teach touch typing techniques and improve keyboard skills.
+The opening of the onscreen keyboards is a challenge for mobile and tablet use cases because only input text components allow the onscreen keyboard to be displayed<br>

+When evaluating the mobile and tablet use cases, it became evident that the game was designed to teach touch typing techniques and improve keyboard skills.<br>

 A javascript media query has been included for screen sizes of 1024px and smaller, displaying a warning and indicating that the game is not compatible with mobile and tablet use cases unless an external keyboard is used for typing.